Zebiano/WateringSystem/README.md

 # Automatic garden watering system
 This project consists of a Raspberry Pi 4 running Ubuntu server (x64) that is connected to various floaters inside 2 water tanks and to various relays that control solenoid valves.
 Here's some specific info:
-- Valves 1 - 4 are for watering the garden
+- Valves 1 - 4, 8 and 9 are for watering the garden
 - Rain is a property set to define that it will or is currently raining for certain conditions to occur
 - Tap water can be manually activated or deactivated, equals to Valve 5
 - Pump is to manually activate or deactivate it, equals to Valve 6